osmcode/osmcode.github.io/_libosmium_manual/02_dependencies.md

 ### Google Sparsehash

-Google Sparsehash (https://github.com/sparsehash/sparsehash) is needed for the `sparse-mem-table` index map, often used as a node location store.
+Google Sparsehash (https://github.com/sparsehash/sparsehash) is needed for the `sparse-mem-table` index map, sometimes used as a node location store.
+This isn't usually needed any more, because there are better implementations for the node location store available.

 * Debian/Ubuntu: `libsparsehash-dev`
 * Fedora/CentOS: `sparsehash-devel`